HCI330-Project/diet/README.md

 - [Github](https://github.com/HCI330-Project/diet/tree/master)
 - [Website](http://swole.io/)
+- Instruction:
-- Our website works on any device.
+Our website works on any device.
 Go to our [website](http://swole.io/), choose your fitness goal, enter your weight, and voila!
 You have a nice menu for today to reach your fitness goal.
 You can also choose to sign up to our site and login at any time.
 As a registered user, you can update your weight and get today's menu on your profile page.
+We also provide a progressive web application.
+The installation guide is [here](https://drive.google.com/open?id=1VefeDqO-Z0hZEIgCkDrJHkQ9k9Zasyki).